 SOS Art Cincinnati sponsors a yearly SOS ART Show and Event of creative expressions for peace and justice.
-This year, OHHS Art and Design students from: Art Foundations; Painting and Mixed Media; Drawing and Printmaking; and Studio Art AP Drawing and 2D Design classes will be participating in the event.
+This year, OHHS Art and Design students from: Art Foundations; Painting and Public Art; Drawing and Printmaking; Digital Art Foundations, and Adobe Photoshop classes will be participating by exhibiting 40 artworks in the event.
 Students will be exhibiting alongside many established artists, including OHHS Art and Design teacher Jamie Schorsch, all addressing issues related to peace and justice.

 The primary objectives of SOS Art Cincinnati are:

 To promote the use of art as a vehicle for peace and justice and for a better world.